Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: Related Work

 \paragraph{Statistics for predictions in KGs.} Previous works have proposed methods for learning \emph{rules} over a KG that can be used to infer additional statements.
 These methods are based on enumerating subgraphs and extracting rules from them that have good coverage over the graph~\citep{galarraga_amie_2013, meilicke_anytime_2019, faith_rule}.
 More recently, \citet{duy2024knowledge} show that statistical features extracted from the KG can be useful learning signals for the link prediction problem.
 These works provide evidence that traversing a graph and collecting statistics from it can already result in useful patterns for prediction problems on KG, which motivates our analysis of performance of neural methods for the CQA case in comparison with query relaxation strategies that can be applied to the problem.

 \paragraph{Query relaxation and path heuristics.} Our work is motivated by prior work on \emph{query relaxation} in KGs.
 Query relaxation aims to retrieve results even when some conditions cannot be exactly met due to missing facts~\citep{fakih2024survey}.
 Several approaches for relaxing a query exist, such as replacing constants with variables, which allow returning answers with varying degrees of exactness and ranking them by how closely they meet the original query~\citep{hurtado2008query}.
-Other approaches are based on similarity-based relaxations, using a language model to replace entities in the query with similar ones based on the context~\citep{mai2019relaxing}; or identifying which conditions cause empty results and incrementally broadening or dropping such constraints~\citep{fokou2015cooperative}.
+Other approaches are based on similarity-based relaxations, using a language model to replace entities in the query with similar ones based on the context~\citep{mai2019relaxing}; answering the query by averaging graph embeddings directly in the embedded space~\citep{wang2018towards}; or identifying which conditions cause empty results and incrementally broadening or dropping such constraints~\citep{fokou2015cooperative}.

 Another line of related work relies on graph paths as signals for link prediction in KGs.
 The Path Ranking Algorithm~\citep{lao2010relational,lao2011random}, for example, performs random walks guided by relation sequences and counts how often a node can be reached via those paths.
 In a similar vein, heuristics like \emph{Katz index}~\citep{Katz_index} and PageRank~\citep{pagerank} which rely on existing paths in the graph can be useful for link prediction tasks~\citep{zhang2018link, qa_joint_modelling}.